-Poverty remains a strong reality in the developing world, even in countries which experience high growth rates.
+Poverty remains a strong reality in the developing world, even in countries that experience high growth rates.
 It is also on the rise in many – if not all – developed countries.
-To fight poverty, philanthropic action, public authorities and international institutions have shown their limits in the fight against poverty.
-Quite the opposite is the situation of forward-looking firms, which develop creative market-based solutions to alleviate poverty, at times in partnership with civil society and public authorities, in an ecosystemic approach.
+Philanthropic action, public authorities, and international institutions have shown their limits in the fight against poverty.
+Quite the opposite is true of forward-looking firms, which develop creative market-based solutions to alleviate poverty by collaborating with civil society and public authorities through an ecosystemic approach.

 Missions and Objectives of The Program

-The aim of the Social Business / Enterprise and Poverty Certificate is to contribute to training a new generation of managers, aware of societal challenges and aspiring to be part of the solution, regardless of their professional activity.
+The aim of the Social Business / Enterprise and Poverty Certificate is to train a new generation of managers, aware of societal challenges and aspiring to be part of the solution, regardless of professional activity.

 Across the Social Business / Enterprise and Poverty Certificate, the objectives of HEC Paris and its partners are:

-- To investigate new ways of co-creation and distribution of wealth to reduce poverty;
+- To investigate new ways of co-creating and distributing wealth to reduce poverty

 - To help participants acquire key questioning skills on the role of business in society

 The objective is not necessarily for all students to work in inclusive business models upon graduation.
-Rather, the idea is that students acquire an awareness of the importance of SB in their field of work, and – when given the opportunity – that they take a leadership role in their organization.
+Rather, the idea is that students acquire an awareness of the importance of societal issues in their field of work, and – when given the opportunity – that they take a leadership role in their organization.

-- Martin Hirsch, graduate of the Ecole Normale Supérieure and the ENA, former President of the "Emmaus France" charity organization, was until recently High Commissioner for Active Solidarities and High Commissioner to Youth in the French government.
-He is now Head of the Assistance Publique-Hôpitaux de Paris.
+MS*BI is co-presided by Emmanuel Faber, Chairman and CEO of Danone, and Martin Hirsch, High Commissioner for Active Solidarities and High Commissioner for Youth in the French government between 2007 and 2010, now Head of the Assistance Publique-Hôpitaux de Paris.

 It is supported by the following sponsors: